MCT-master/mct-master.github.io/_posts/2020-09-20-Music-Mood-Classifier.md

 For most music, the strong spectral peaks roughly correspond with harmonic components; while non-harmonic components, or noises, often appear at spectral valleys.
-Precious studies show that spectral Contrast provide a good discrimination in music type classication, performing better than MFCC for the task.
+Precious studies show that spectral Contrast provide a good discrimination in music type classification, performing better than MFCC for the task.
 The Aggressive songs of this data generally show a lot of power on the high frequencies and noisy audio.
 For that reason, Spectral Contrast was included in the features combination.